-Alliance for Shared Health is not a contract for payments, though it does have verifiable history of sharing members medical expenses per the guidelines.
+Alliance for Shared Health is not a contract for payments or insurance.
 Employers wishing to join the ASH community should consult with a licensed insurance agent as to the best way to help their company and their employees meet the ACA requirements.